ghostfacesuk/Teensy_CANSync/README.md

 # Teensy_CANSync

 ## Teensy 4.1
-* Pin 14 is the PPS REF input
+* Pin 14 is DIG OUT to Screw terminal block
 * Pin 23 is Red LED + Buzzer
 * Pin 28 is PPS REF from uBlox
 * Pin 33 is White LED